 We introduce Canadian law and legal terminology and also the special ethical issues encountered by legal interpreting practitioners.
 This is followed by extensive practice in the consecutive interpreting of meetings between lawyer and client, and sight translation of legal documents.

-Most of the courses in the para-legal program are also part of the court interpreting series and most of both community and medical interpreting are part of the paralegal series.
+Most of the courses in the para-legal series are also part of the court interpreting series and most of both community and medical interpreting are part of the paralegal series.

 Completion, Exam, Certificate